-earth day River Clean up
+earth day River, Park & Storm Drain Clean up

-East River Parkway & SE Franklin Avenue
+- East River Parkway & SE Franklin Avenue in River Gorge Park

 Dozens of Volunteers & many bags of trash!